5 Best Budget Cars Philippines Under ₱1 Million (2026)

 Engine: 1.3L Dual VVT-i

-The Vios has dominated the Philippine sedan market for two decades not because it’s the best car in any individual category, but because it’s rarely bad at anything.
-That combination of competence and Toyota’s legendary reliability record makes it the single most recommended car on every Filipino car forum, and that reputation is earned.
+The Vios has led the Philippine sedan market for two decades.
+It’s not the best in any single category.
+It’s just never bad at anything, and Toyota’s reliability record backs that up on every Filipino car forum.

-What the Vios has that the Dzire doesn’t: a larger engine that feels less strained at highway speeds, a notably more refined interior (particularly in the G variant), and a resale market so deep and liquid that depreciation is almost predictable.
-If you buy a G CVT today and need to sell it in two years, you’ll recover more of your purchase price than virtually any other car in this segment.
+Compared to the Dzire: the engine feels less strained at highway speeds, the interior is more refined (especially in the G variant), and the resale market is the deepest in this segment.
+Buy a G CVT today and sell in two years; you’ll recover more of your purchase price than with most other cars here.

 The CVT variant is the one to get.
 The manual is fine if you’re cost-cutting on the acquisition, but in bumper-to-bumper EDSA traffic, a manual transmission will age you.

-The honest knock: The Vios is not fuel-efficient for its size.
-The 1.3L engine works harder than the Dzire’s 1.2L SHVS setup to move what is essentially the same amount of car.
-You’re paying a premium in fuel for the premium in refinement.
+Honest knock: The Vios isn’t fuel-efficient for its size.
+The 1.3L engine works harder than the Dzire’s 1.2L SHVS to move roughly the same car.
+The refinement costs you at the pump.

-Bottom line: If reliability, resale value, and long-term peace of mind are worth a small fuel economy tradeoff, the Vios G CVT is the correct choice.
-It’s the one your mechanic, your neighbor, and your Ate who drives for Grab will all recommend.
+Bottom line: The Vios G CVT is the correct choice if you want reliability and resale value over fuel efficiency.
+Your mechanic, your neighbor, and your Ate who drives for Grab will all say the same thing.

 3. Honda Brio RS CVT — The City Dweller’s Secret